payrexx/payrexx-php/README.md

 VERSIONING
 ----------

-This client API library uses the API version 1.0 of Payrexx.
-Keep in mind, this is a draft, the official Payrexx API has not yet been released.
+This client API library uses the API version 1.0.0 of Payrexx.
+If you got troubles, make sure you are using the correct library version!

 Getting started with PAYREXX